Bubble-Protocol/bubble-sdk/packages/client/README.md

 The [`DeployableBubble`](./src/DeployableBubble.js) class encapsulates both the on-chain and off-chain components of a bubble.
 It is designed to simplify the construction, initialisation and termination processes for apps that deploy and manage their own bubbles at runtime.

-The construction and initialisation of a new bubble consists of the following sequence:
+In general, the construction and initialisation of a new bubble consists of the following sequence:

 1) Deploy the bubble's access control contract to the blockchain.
 2) Create the off-chain bubble on a storage provider.
 3) Setup the new off-chain bubble with any default files and directories needed for your app.
-4) Read or subscribe to any content on initialisation.
+4) Read or subscribe to any content on subsequent initialisation.

 If something goes wrong during this sequence then the bubble will be left in an incomplete state.